 The Time is Now

 Canada deserves robust accessibility legislation that includes autistic people.
 We are asking the government to begin to include autistic Canadians in its disability policies, across portfolios–and to do a serious audit of autism service providers and how they have gained government contracts, in order to reform that system.
-We are also asking the government to meet with autistic self-advocacy groups to hear our ideas and discuss our resources and policy recommendations.

 A real strategy for autism policy involves critically examining the failures of the current service model; integrating autism as a disability within all disability policy; and consulting with our groups.
 We hope that a new government will be wise enough to take these steps.
-We are waiting to hear from you.